lerna-lite/lerna-lite/packages/watch/README.md

 ### `--watch-removed-file`

-Defaults to `false`, when enabled it will trigger when a file is being removed.
+When enabled it will trigger when a file is being removed (in addition to file `change` which is always enabled).

 ```sh
 $ lerna watch --watch-removed-file -- <command>